ilayze/MvcDeganitSite/README.md

 ## Development Documentation for VirtuClass:

 ### How to get the code?
-The original source is available through the mail of the author:
+The original source is available through the mail of the author Ilay Zeidman.
-Mr. Ilay Zeidman
 In addition the source code is available in the project page in the repository.

 ### Locate information about a directory structure and files?